Top 8 Benefits and Most Common Applications of Automation in Healthcare

 Natural Language Processing (NLP)

 Finally, there is NLP.
-In short, it is a technology that provides machines with the ability to recognize human language.
+In short, it is a technology providing machines with the ability to recognize human language.
 These can work with both text and speech.
 NLP is broadly used in customer service as conversational AI and chatbots, combining computational linguistics with ML.
-That allows computers to process human language, translate it into the input a machine can understand, and then offer an output in the form a human can comprehend.
+That allows computers to process human language, translate it into the input a machine understands, and then offers an output in the form a human can comprehend.

 Besides, the technology does not only recognize the textual and speech-generated data itself, but also understands aspects like intent, context, and sentiment.
 In healthcare, NLP is used for speech recognition, text examination, and translation.
 It can help make healthcare paperless.